Explore your mortgage options

 - Proof of address: A recent utility bill or other documents can indicate your current address.

 - Proof of funds: This can include a bank statement, a letter from your banker or another document that proves you have the money to purchase the property.

 - Refundable deposit: You’ll probably need to make a refundable deposit to attend the auction.
 The deposit usually equals 10% of the property’s potential purchase price, but the percentage could be lower or higher depending on the state.

 4. Attend the auction and place your bid

 How you place a bid will differ slightly depending on the type of auction you attend.

-You usually receive a paddle with your bidder number when you attend an auction in person.
+When you attend an auction in person, you usually receive a paddle with your bidder number.
 An auctioneer starts the bidding at a predetermined price and takes bids from the audience.
 When you want to make a bid, you raise your paddle.
 If you place the highest bid and win the auction, you’ll receive a certificate of sale.